Tyson Nam: Ultimate Fighting Championship

 After more than a decade as a professional mixed martial artist, Nam signed with the Ultimate Fighting Championship on short notice to replace injured Alex Perez against Sergio Pettis on September 21, 2019, at UFC on ESPN+ 17.
 He lost the fight by unanimous decision.

 Nam faced Kai Kara-France on February 23, 2020, at UFC Fight Night 168.
 He lost the fight via unanimous decision.

 Nam was expected to face Ryan Benoit on June 13, 2020, at UFC on ESPN: Eye vs. Calvillo.
 However, on June 9, 2020, Benoit withdrew from the bout for unknown reason and he was replaced by promotional newcomer Zarrukh Adashev.
 At the weigh-ins on June 12, Adashev missed weight, weighing in at 138.5 pounds, 2.5 over the non-title bantamweight limit of 136 pounds.
 The bout proceeded at a catchweight and Adashev was fined 20% of his purse.
 Nam won the bout via knockout just 32 seconds into the first round.
 This win earned him the Performance of the Night award.

 Nam was expected to face Matt Schnell on September 12, 2020, at UFC Fight Night 177.
 However, Schnell was removed from the fight on the day of the event's weigh-in for health issues related to his weight cut.
 As a result, the fight was cancelled.

 Nam faced Jerome Rivera on September 19, 2020, at UFC Fight Night 178.
 He won the fight via technical knockout early into the second round.

 The bout with Schell was rescheduled and was expected to take place on December 19, 2020, at UFC Fight Night 183.
 In turn, the contest eventually took place on January 20, 2021, at UFC on ESPN 20.
 Nam lost the bout by split decision.

 Nam was scheduled to face Tagir Ulanbekov on June 19, 2021, at UFC on ESPN 25.
 However, the bout was never officially announced by the promotion and the matchup will not take place on the card due to a recent undisclosed illness for Ulanbekov.

 The pair was rescheduled to meet on June 25, 2022, at UFC on ESPN 38 but Ulanbekov pulled out due to undisclosed injury.

 Nam faced Ode' Osbourne on August 13, 2022, at UFC on ESPN 41.
 He won the fight via knockout in round one.
 This win earned him a Performance of the Night award.

 Nam faced Bruno Gustavo da Silva on March 11, 2023, at UFC Fight Night 221.
 He lost the fight via technical submission due to a rear-naked choke in round two.

+Nam faced Azat Maksum on July 15, 2023, at UFC Fight Night 224.
+He lost the fight via split decision.

+After the bout, it was announced that Nam was no longer on the UFC roster.